aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Recognizers.md

 ### Summary

-This page shows some preset recognizers.
+This page describes a number of recognizers used in RAMDanceToolkit.

-### table of contents
+### Table of Contents

 - [Introduction to ramBaseRecognizer](Introduction to ramBaseRecognizer)
 - [ramGeometry](ramGeometry)